 All students are charged a \$175 Graduation fee (Undergraduate students at 90 hours; Graduate students at 24 hours).
-Students will received a diploma after all financial obligation to the University have been met, and the Office of Records and Registration has fully verified the student's eligibility to academically graduate.
+Students will receive a diploma after all financial obligations to the University have been met, and the Office of Records and Registration has fully verified the student's eligibility to academically graduate.
 Diplomas and transcripts with degree posted will be available approximately 6 weeks after the degree date.

 Application Deadline Awarding of Degrees

-March 15, 2019 Fall 2019
+March 15, 2020 Fall 2020

-October 15, 2019 Spring 2020
+October 15, 2020 Spring 2021

-March 15, 2020 Summer 2020, Fall 2020
+March 15, 2021 Summer 2021, Fall 2021

-ourse Grade Grievance Procedure
+Course Grade Grievance Procedure